scriptituk/xfade-easing/README.md

 Some expressions are very long, so using [-filter_complex_script](https://ffmpeg.org/ffmpeg.html#filter_005fcomplex_005fscript-option) keeps things manageable and readable.

 For this same example you can copy the easing expression from file [easings-script.txt](expr/easings-script.txt) and the transition expression from [transitions-rgb24-script.txt](expr/transitions-rgb24-script.txt).
-Those are multiline expressions for script use (but the inline expressions will work too).
+Those contain multiline expressions for script use (but the inline expressions will work too).

 Alternatively use [xfade-easing.sh](#expression-generator-cli-script) with expansion specifiers `expr='%n%X'` (see [Usage](#usage)):
 ```bash